fabiommendes/kpop/README.rst

 Pickle is fast and convenient, but it is not an archival and data exchange format.
 For that, Kpop uses simple CSV files.
 CSV is limited and is not the most efficient format both in terms of loading speed and disk usage.
-It is however very easy to produce and you can even use your favorite spreadsheet program to create/edit an CSV file.
+It is however easy to produce and you can even use your favorite spreadsheet program to create/edit an CSV file.

 Kpop expects that CSV files should have a certain structure.
 The :func:`kpop.load_csv`